aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listcolumncollection/_index.md

 public class ListColumnCollection extends CollectionBase
 ```

-Represents A collection of all the [ListColumn](../../com.aspose.cells/listcolumn) objects in the specified ListObject object.
+Represents a list of all the [ListColumn](../../com.aspose.cells/listcolumn) objects in the table.
 ## Methods

 | Method | Description |